krdlab/daab-session/README.md

 module.exports = withSession(actions);
 ```

 The default store is MemoryStore.
-Another store implementation is RedisStore.
+There is RedisStore as another store implementation.
 More information about usage can be found in the examples directory.